 The cabling process involves further operations familiar to Dynamatic Eddy Current drives and specially coordinated drive systems.
 First, several single, insulated wires are brought together in a stranding operation to for a “unit.”
 This unit may consist of several to many pairs of insulated wire, all twisted and bound together.
 Twisting and binding operations may then be repeated as many units are brought together and formed into a final cable.
 A further and final insulation operation will occur during the cable making sometimes preceded by steel or aluminum jacketing to weatherproof the cable.

-Dynamatic®’s history in the wire and cable industry is through cable manufacturers.
-Eddy Current equipment is involved in the manufacture of raw material used in the wire industry.
+Dynamatic is involved in the manufacturing of raw material used in the wire industry.
 A manufacturer casts the material, shapes and draws it to provide basic rod and bar stock for the various manufacturers of wire and wire products.
 Most of the major steel companies involved in the production of raw material for ferrous applications such as wire, rope, guide wire, steel tire cords, etc. copper mines and refineries are involved in much the same process in the production of nonferrous raw material for wire production.